mojpalac/mojpalac/docs/programming/android/threading.md

 Each process can host one or more tasks.
 In Android these are Threads.
 Threads _share_ the execution environment with the parent process.
 They can communicate and exchange data.
+In android each program (application) gets its own task.
+This task is associated with isolated execution environment (sandbox).

 for each Android component (`Activity`, `Service`, `BroadcastReceiver`, `Loader`) you can specify android process in `AndroidManifest.xml`